nasa/cumulus-orca/tasks/shared_libraries/database/README.md

 SecretsManager to get the proper values for creating the connection strings.

-When using this shared library in your code, the following environment variable must be set as part of your terraform configuration for your lambda.
+When using this shared library in your code, the following environment variables must be set as part of your terraform configuration for your lambda.
 The table below provides information on the variables that should be set along with the ORCA terraform variable to use when setting them in your terraform code in the environment block.
 Note that some variables are OPTIONAL.